-Ancient temples, theatres, triumphal arches, colonnaded streets can be seen at many archaeological sites, but only Pompeii retains such a large number of "ordinary" houses which have not been destroyed/modified, because they were covered by the ashes of the 79 AD eruption of Mt.
-Vesuvius.
+Ancient temples, theatres, triumphal arches, colonnaded streets can be seen at many archaeological sites, but only Pompeii retains such a large number of "ordinary" houses which have not been destroyed/modified, because they were covered by the ashes of the 79 AD eruption of Mount Vesuvius.

-The domus were designed according to a very similar pattern.
 Apart from the entrance door there were no other openings on the street.
-It was a matter of privacy/security; rooms received light from one or two open courtyards inside the building.
+It was a matter of privacy and security; rooms received light from one or two open courtyards inside the building.

-The overall shape of a domus was rectangular with two open areas:
+The domus were designed according to a very similar pattern; their overall shape was rectangular with two open areas:

 a) the tablinum (close to the entrance) where rainwater was collected in a basin (impluvium) and stored in an underground cistern.
 This practice lasted until the construction of an aqueduct at the time of Emperor Augustus.
 The basins then became part of the decoration of the tablinum, the public part of the house where the landlord received his friends.

-b) the peristylum, the private part of the house, consisting of a large courtyard around which the cubicula (small bedrooms), the kitchen and other facilities were located.
+b) the peristylum, the private part of the house, consisting of a large courtyard around which cubicula (small bedrooms), the kitchen and other facilities were located.
 Curtains separated the tablinum from the peristylum.

 House of Triptolemus (named after a fresco depicting Triptolemus